‘Israel’s supporters have been put on notice’, say experts on ICJ verdict

 The interim orders issued by the International Court of Justice (ICJ) to Israel amid its war on Gaza on Friday are significant, but their immediate implications are “limited” say some experts.

-On Friday, the ICJ issued its preliminary ruling in the case, filed by South Africa in December, which accuses Israel of carrying out genocide in the Palestinian enclave of Gaza.
+On Friday, the ICJ issued its preliminary ruling in a case filed by South Africa in December, which accuses Israel of carrying out genocide in the Palestinian enclave of Gaza.

 Keep readinglist of 4 items